-I joined the University of Leeds in October 2018 and I am very proud and excited to be the first researcher to be undertaking a PhD by distance learning at the School of English, under the supervision of Dr J. Prosser (main supervisor) and Professor J. McLeod (co-supervisor).
+In October 2018, I joined the School of English.
+I am undertaking a PhD by distance learning under the supervision of Dr J. Prosser (lead supervisor) and Professor J. McLeod.

 I completed my BA (English and Italian) and MA (National and Transnational Studies: Literature, Culture, Language) at the University of Muenster, WWU, Germany.
 Before studying, I worked in Milan, Italy and Stuttgart, Germany in sales and marketing for international companies, such as Hewlett Packard and Sony.
 After completing my studies, I worked as a research assistant at the language centre of the University of Muenster for three years.
 I was born in Liberia and grew up in Italy and the UK.
 Currently, I reside in Germany with my husband and teenage daughter.
 We live very close to the Dutch border in one of Germany’s most bicycle-friendly cities so, whatever the weather conditions, we ride our bicycles everywhere all year round.